Table of Contents

 All of the items above are mandatory deductions, but you also can take voluntary deductions.
 Retirement deductions fall into this category.

 In either case, you likely determine the percentage of your income to contribute.
-For 2019, you can contribute up to $19,000 to a 401(k) or 403(b) plan, according to the IRS.
 Your employer is not responsible for withholding income for any individual retirement accounts (IRAs) you might hold.

 Insurance Policy Deductions